appfog/afdocs/add-ons/_posts/2007-01-01-ironworker.markdown

     echo $details->status; # prints 'queued', 'complete', 'error' etc.

-### Connect Your Worker to Your PHP Fog App's Database {#database}

-PHP Fog doesn't allow remote connections to your app's database, but we've made a special provision for IronWorker workers.
-Here are the settings you'll need for that:

-    Host: mysql-proxy.phpfog.com

-The port you should use depends on which particular database your app is connected to.
-You can check which database you're connected to by going to your PHP Fog app console.
-Click on the "Env.
-Variables" tab and check the value of the variable called "`MYSQL_DB_HOST`".

-`db01.phpfog.com`:

-    Port: 3306

-`mysql-shared-02.phpfog.com`:

-    Port: 3307

 ### And More...

 You can also pass payloads to your tasks, set progress status, logs, etc. For more information, check out some of these resources: